SatyamNaik009/Invoice/README.md

 Project Title: Invoice Manager

-Description:"Invoice Manager" is a web application designed to streamline billing processes by allowing users to create, manage.
+Description:"Invoice Manager" is a web application designed to streamline billing processes by allowing users to create and manage.
 Built using Java with Spring Boot for the backend and React for the frontend, it provides a user-friendly interface where users can add new invoices, update their status (e.g. mark as paid).

 Technologies Used: